 The Trammps

-The Trammps: The Pioneers of Philadelphia Soul and Disco
+The Trammps: Pioneers of Philadelphia Soul and Disco

-The Trammps were an American vocal group that became one of the definitive acts of the 1970s disco era.
-Hailing from Philadelphia, Pennsylvania, their anthem "Disco Inferno" became a global phenomenon, certified platinum and immortalized on the Saturday Night Fever soundtrack.
+The Trammps were an American vocal group from Philadelphia, Pennsylvania, who became one of the definitive acts of the 1970s disco era.
+Their 1977 anthem "Disco Inferno" became a global phenomenon, certified platinum and immortalized on the Saturday Night Fever soundtrack, which sold over 40 million copies worldwide.

 Early career

-The group's origins trace back to the late 1960s, evolving from a earlier act called The Volcanos.
-By 1971, the core lineup solidified around lead singer Jimmy Ellis, alongside Earl Young, Stanley Wade, and brothers Harold and John "Doc" Wade.
-They signed with the legendary Philadelphia International label's subsidiary, Golden Fleece, releasing their debut single "Zing!
-Went the Strings of My Heart" in 1972, which showcased their powerful, gospel-infused soul sound.
+The group's roots trace back to the early 1960s with a gospel-influenced act called The Volcanos.
+By 1972, the core lineup solidified around lead singer Jimmy Ellis, alongside Earl Young, Harold Wade, Stanley Wade, and John Hart.
+They signed with the Philadelphia-based label Buddah Records, releasing their debut album in 1972 and scoring an early R&B chart hit with "Zing!
+Went the Strings of My Heart".

 Breakthrough